-- You might be hesitant to curb amateur photographers, because you’d like photos from a different perspective.
-In this situation, I’d recommend something like WedPics, which allows you to collect and share wedding photos between guests.
+- You might be hesitant to curb amateur photographers, because you'd like photos from a different perspective.
+In this situation, I'd recommend something like WedPics, which allows you to collect and share wedding photos between guests.
 Some couples set up a private Facebook group to communicate with guests - perhaps you can encourage people to load their photos in there.

 - Most importantly: you want to communicate your wishes to your guests.
 It's so natural to flick a pic up on Instagram these days, that your guests might share something you're not happy about.
 It's not them being malicious, just a little thoughtless 🙂